 Previously we looked at how different trends can be analyzed.
 One of the tools during this analysis is to understand in which classification our stocks fall into.
 These classifications will help us to understand the trends before we even look at them.
 There will be two levels of classification.

-Level 1 Volatile and Constant Stocks
+Level 1 - Volatile and Constant Stocks

 All stocks can fall in one of these two options.
 As the names easily imply.
 One of them is Volatile Stocks, these stocks tend to change in trends really fast.
 One day they could be going up in price with profits of more than 20%, and the next they could be falling price drops of 50%.
 This volatile behavior is usually characteristic of businesses that are not fully developed or recently started.
 For long-term investment, it is important to avoid this type of stocks.
-On the other hand, constant stocks, are stocks that show similar trends for most of the time.
-Usually constant stocks don’t truly exist, and investors call them low volatile stocks, but for this guide, they will be called constant.
+On the other hand, constant stocks are stocks that show similar trends for most of the time.
+Usually constant stocks don’t truly exist, and investors call them low volatility stocks, but for this guide, they will be called constant.
 There will be moments where these stocks can be high or low for a short period of time, but these events are usually rare.
 For long-term investment, it is important to identify this type of stocks.
 If you recall from Chapter 3, all previous trends shown before were constant stocks behaviors.
 Overall, volatile stocks are really hard to predict even on the long-term and constant stocks are easier to predict on the long-term.

-Level 2 Service/Product Stocks
+Level 2 - Service/Product Stocks

-Now that we understand the two general types of stocks.
-Let us look at service/product classification.
+Now that we understand the two general types of stocks, let us look at service/product classification.
 In simple terms, this means that we can classify stocks as categories such as: Technology Stocks, Finance Stocks, Food Provider Stocks, Gaming Industry Stock, and many more.
-The list could go on for many categories, and even in the future some of them could disappear whereas some other might be totally new.
-For example, VHS making industry disappear and online stream services took over this market.
+The list could go on for many categories, and even in the future some of them could disappear whereas some others might be totally new.
+For example, VHS tapes have disappeared and online streaming services took over this market.
 Now, why is this important?
 Because this type of classification tends to offer some predictable patterns.
 Let us look at the telecommunications industry.

 Robinhood note: Every time that you click on a company, the app or the website offers a list recommendation of the company.
 Similar to this: